arainchik/xray2link/README.md

 ### 3\.
 Generate a Share Link (QR Code)

-To display the share link as an ASCII QR code directly in your terminal, add the `-qrcode` flag.
+To display the share link as an ASCII QR code directly in your terminal, add the `--qrcode` flag.

 **Note:** This requires `pyqrcode` to be installed.
 If it is not installed, the script will print a warning and fall back to displaying the text URL.